Winner: Kia Picanto S

 For peace of mind, the Mirage also includes a five-year/100,000km warranty, and it’s equal best-in-class for running and repair costs and retains its value a little better than its competitors on the used car market.

 Although the Mirage hasn’t been upgraded for some time, it remains competent and reliable, and an attractive alternative to a used car.

 Third place: Fiat 500 Lounge

-The Fiat 500 Lounge stands out from the crowd with its bold approach to styling, for which it is unrivalled in the micro class.
+The Fiat 500 Lounge stands out from the crowd with its bold approach to styling, for which it is unrivalled in the micro class (see how it stacks up against the competition in our micro cars comparison test).
 This edgy styling gives it more of a fun factor than the others, complemented with a wide range of interior and exterior colour options and the possibility of a soft-top roof.

 On the inside, large buttons and controls are surrounded by a series of colourful, shiny plastics and chrome highlights, and the instrument cluster is combined into one big wheel.
 The flamboyant interior could be unappealing to some, and extremely attractive to others.

 To say the Fiat 500 Lounge is small is a gross understatement.
 As a three-door hatch the inclusion of back seats seems like a formality as they most likely won’t be used, and the boot isn’t much bigger.
 The small size means it’s great for tight and narrow inner-city streets, and parking won’t be an issue.

 Underneath the hood is a 1.2-litre four-cylinder petrol engine paired with a five-speed manual transmission, which is the better combination.
 A Dualogic automated manual transmission is available as an option, but it’s less common and somewhat less desirable as shifting can feel slow at times.